Eligible Securities

 The Reserve Bank considers entities in the same corporate group, or where one entity owns more than 15 per cent of another, to be materially related.
 The Reserve Bank also considers self-securitised asset-backed securities to be materially related to the ADI whose receivables have been securitised.
 Counterparties that are materially related to an eligible security will appear on the List of eligible securities.

-The Reserve Bank may grant a related-party exemption for self-securitisations to allow a counterparty to post a materially related security for repos contracted under Exceptional Liquidity Assistance and the Term Funding Facility, but not for open market operations or Standing Facilities (see Section 3).
+The Reserve Bank may grant a related-party exemption for self-securitisations to allow a counterparty to post a materially related security for repos contracted under Exceptional Liquidity Assistance, but not for open market operations or Standing Facilities (see Section 3).

 12. Has not entered the closed period to maturity, and no call or redemption notice has been issued